f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Backing Up Chassis Partition Databases via CLI
 ----------------------------------------------

-Log directly into the chassis partition Productions management IP address and enter config mode.
-Use the **system database config-backup** command to save a copy of the chassis partitions config database.
+Log directly into the chassis partition Production's management IP address and enter **config** mode.
+Use the **system database config-backup** command to save a copy of the chassis partition config database.
 Then list the file using the **file list** command.

 .. code-block:: bash